Skip to content

 • Sharpened facility in narrative interpretation, critical analysis, and ability to lead discussion around American literary and cultural artifacts.

-• Expanded knowledge of the American experience and exposure to focused subject areas, such as the poetry of Emily Dickinson, the twentieth-century century American novel, and the literary works of the Civil War.
+• Expanded knowledge of the American experience and exposure to focused subject areas, such as the poetry of Emily Dickinson, the twentieth-century American novel, and the literary works of the Civil War.

 Our Community at a Glance